passadis/ai-architect-mcp/README.md

 Build a data lake solution with Azure Functions for processing and Power BI for visualization
 ```
 **Generated**: Data Lake + Functions + Event Hub + Power BI with data flow connections

+## ✨ What Makes This Project Special

+- **🧠 Intelligent Architecture**: Combines Azure AI automation with a clean, maintainable codebase
+- **📘 Model Context Protocol (MCP)**: Acts as a single source of truth for validation and service integration
+- **🔗 Seamless Azure Integration**: Works effortlessly with Cosmos DB, Azure Storage, and other native services
+- **⚙️ Scalable & Secure Backend**: Designed for high performance and enterprise-grade security
+- **🖥️ Intuitive Frontend**: Responsive UI for a smooth and user-friendly experience
+- **🧪 Clean Separation of Concerns**: Modular design for easier testing, maintenance, and innovation
+- **🚀 azd Template Support**: Fully compatible with Azure Developer CLI for streamlined deployment
+- **🏢 Enterprise Ready**: Built for real-world cloud environments with rapid iteration in mind

 ## 🏛️ Architecture Components